 viii.
 Awards/recognition received (if applicable)

-PRESENTATION GUIDELINES (INNOVATION/INVENTION FOR SCHOOL CATEGORY – GOV/PRIVATE SCHOOL)
+PRESENTATION GUIDELINES (INNOVATION/INVENTION FOR SCHOOL CATEGORY – GOV/PRIVATE SCHOOL/ INTERNATIONAL)

-Video presentation MUST NOT EXCEED TEN (10) minutes.
+Video presentation MUST NOT EXCEED SIX (6) minutes.

 Participants are encouraged to structure their presentation according to the following format: